 Plus, smart thermostats like the Nest Learning thermostat can learn your schedule to automate your energy savings.
 This "learning" feature sets these smart thermostats apart from traditional models and helps you maximize your energy savings.

 You can control your smart thermostat on-the-go from a variety of devices, like your smartphone or tablet.
 Setting your temperature becomes as easy as opening an app or for some of the latest models, using voice-control.
 If you prefer to automate your home, you can simply program the temperature once and let the thermostat take over from there.Learn More

 Most new smart thermostats offer touchscreen displays, which many homeowners find more attractive, modern and easier to use than the buttons and levels of older thermostat models.
 Buttons and dials can be difficult to see in the dark and lead to imprecise temperature settings.
 Touchscreen displays allow you to quickly choose and set an exact temperature.
 Some devices, like the Nest Learning Thermostat, light up when they sense you've entered the room, making it easy for you to find your thermostat in the dark.
-If you want to ditch manual operation all together, get voice control with the ecobee Smart Thermostat, which now comes with Amazon Alexa Voice Service, or use Google Assistant on the Google Home Hub to control the Nest Thermostat.
+If you want to ditch manual operation all together, get voice control with the ecobee Smart Thermostat, which now comes with Amazon Alexa Voice Service, or use Google Assistant to control the Nest Thermostat.